mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

 <!-- TODO: Add Aurora lunch spots: LL, Sabor, Taco Selene, etc. -->
 * <details markdown="1">
-    <summary>Click to show some of my lunch recommendations ❗️</summary>
+    <summary>Click to show some of my lunch/dinner recommendations ❗️</summary>

     * [The first Chipotle ever](https://goo.gl/maps/37f6fgkqPny91xxL9)
       * Will taste like all the other Chipotles but is something to say you've been there